denncc/rnn-generated-poetry/README.md

 After 10 epochs of training, the cross entropy loss is reduced 0.98 and the result is fantastic.
 <p align="center">
 <center>158</center>
-Whod me do I hold my distill doth her own,
+Whod me do I hold my distill doth her own,<br>
-That leaves be repent her featered born,
+That leaves be repent her featered born,<br>
-Compare the old virtue rehearse of thy di?.
+Compare the old virtue rehearse of thy di?.<br>
-  If thy proud hath like thy love doth lies,
+  If thy proud hath like thy love doth lies,<br>
 To mak'st then fire hate on you to my name'.
 </p>